 3.Prezi: Forget Microsoft PowerPoint, Keynote, and Slides, Prezi is where professional creators make presentations.
 It provides excellent video, design, and conversational presentation services.

-4.Camtasia: This video recording and editing tool is excellent for teachers who want to provide tutorials and demonstrations.
+4.Camtasia: This video recording and editing tool are excellent for teachers who want to provide tutorials and demonstrations.
 It has custom video templates, animations, effects, music, and audio features.

 5.Audacity: When you use Audacity, you can do an amazing range of things with audio such as live recording, cutting, copying, splicing, and mixing audio, changing pitch, and even adding effects.
 The best part?
 It’s free and legal!